c0achmcguirk/on3sanifier/WORKPLAN.md

 ```

 ## Completed
+- [x] DB Migration: Update local preferences so that ignoredUsers or blockedUsers preferences are migrated to the new superIgnoredUsers preference.
+Update the DB Version we are now using to version 3.
 - [x] Fix bug where clicking on the super ignore button is being saved in the preferences as an object (I think).
 The options page shows a chip that says "[object Object]"
 - [ ] Idiot box
   - When "show hidden" is active, continue to hide posts from ignored users.